Are English idioms important in academic essays?

 – Review the basics about English idiomatic phrases

 – Understand the academic, written context in which idioms are occasionally used in EAP

 – Study example academic-English idioms, including example sentences and idiom meanings

 In this third and final chapter about idiomatic phrases in English, we next turn our attention to the use of idioms in academic contexts, such as ‘on the other hand’.
 While it’s true that figurative expressions such as idioms are less formal than many other types of phrase, this does not mean that they are not used in highly formal academic contexts such as essays.
 In fact, we provide a number of useful idioms for students below, alongside an example of their use and a helpful definition.
 After completing this short reader, you may wish to unlock, download and complete our Chapter 1 to 3 worksheets to check understanding of these expressions and improve proficiency.

 What are the key points about idioms?

-As a quick review of Lessons 1 and 2, remember that idioms are:
+As a quick review of Chapters 1 and 2, remember that idioms are:

 - particularly common in spoken English, with other 25,000 possibilities

 - phrases of two or more words which when combined create new meanings